Writer's Digest presents an excerpt from my webinar for them, 'Three Secrets of the Greats: Structure Your Story for Ultimate Reader Addiction.'

 —Helen Gallagher, Seattle P-I

 Hi Victoria.
 I have a question for you.
 Hope you don’t mind.
 A friend who raises service dogs has written a children’s book.
-Her story is about a service dog & puppy raiser, intended to teach children about disabilities.
+Her story is about a service dog & puppy raiser, pills intended to teach children about disabilities.
 She’s wondering where to go next.
-I know it’s hard for you to say, not having seen the book, but what would be her best next step?
+I know it’s hard for you to say, order not having seen the book, but what would be her best next step?
 Submitting to agent or editor?
 I was wondering if you had any insight into children’s lit publishing, as I don’t, and my friend has finished her book 🙂 —TamaraNFamily

 Hi, Tamara!
 I know you work for a nonprofit foundation that helps pets, so this sounds like a story close to your heart.

 If your friend has never published before, she needs to get an editor before querying.
 Children’s lit has very special requirements, which is complicated by the fact that kids change so much as they age, so a book about raising service puppies for Young Adults will be quite different from one for Middle Grade, which again will be vastly different from a Beginning Reader, which is very different from a picture book.

 Your friends needs an editor who can help her develop and polish her manuscript for that magic click in the mind of the child of the age she wants to reach.
 And she’ll need some help understanding the market for her audience so she’ll know how to present the book to an agent.